-The Group's shares of other comprehensive income of associates accounted for using the equity method were both in the amount of \$0 for the years ended December 31, 2021 and 2020.
+The Group's share of other comprehensive income of associates accounted for using the equity method amounted to \$0 for the years ended December 31, 2022 and 2021.

-The investments accounted for using the equity method and the share of profit or loss and other comprehensive income of those investments were based on these investees' financial statements which have been audited, for China Aircraft Services and Eastern United International Logistics (Holding) Ltd (Hong Kong).
-However, the management determined that there would have been no significant adjustments had this investee's financial statements been independently audited.
+The investments accounted for using the equity method and the share of profit or loss and other comprehensive income of those investments were based on these investees' financial statements which have been audited, for Eastern United International Logistics (Holding) Ltd (Hong Kong).
+However, the management determined that there would have been no significant adjustments had these investees' financial statements been independently audited.